 I was a little disappointed that my favourite part of the story of Alice in Wonderland was omitted from the performance.
 This is the part when Alice tastes the different foods and drinks and gets smaller and bigger to try and fit through the doorway etc. It was a shame this wasn’t included.
 However, there was the traditional lateness of the white rabbit and the craziness of the Mad Hatter’s tea party.
 The Cheshire cat also made quite a surreal appearance and it was funny when the kids twigged that there were two cats instead of one.
 Of course there was plenty of ‘Off with their heads’ by the Queen of Hearts and many other traditional parts of the story.

-In all honestly it didn’t matter what was or wasn’t part of the show.
-The songs were all very good with some especially written for the show plus mainstream songs which the audience could join in with.
+In all honesty, it didn’t matter what was or wasn’t part of the show.
+The songs were all very good with some specially written for the show plus mainstream songs which the audience could join in with.
 As well as the cast mentioned above they also had some children and actors on stage who were all very good in their roles.
 It wasn’t a massive cast but it didn’t need to be.

 We were there as three generations as there was my Mum, myself and my son.
 We all had a smile on our faces, laughed out loud, clapped along and declared it one of the best theatre performances that we’ve been to in a long time.
 There’s also a bit of a surprise for the vast majority of the audience which I won’t spoil.
 I will only say that the King of hearts perhaps enjoyed himself too much!